wwadman/bess-sizing-using-household-data/README.md

 ## Open issues
 - Check if the optimal strategy indeed fully exploits "own usage".
-- Add battery price in cost comparison
+- Lookup checklist for going open source in the way I want to.
--
+  - finish this checklist
 ## Nice-to-haves
-- Add a stupidly simple use-your-own-energy strategy
+- Add a stupidly simple use-your-own-energy strategy (which indicates how much we can earn by optimizing bess operation)
-- Remove constraint that we cannot charge when discharging and vice versa
 - What about Mega batteries? $$